sebastianLedzianowski/grupProject3/README.md

 - **MongoDB Integration**: Store and manage contacts and notes in a MongoDB database.
 - **Contact Management**: Add, edit, delete, and view contacts with fields like name, surname, phone number, email, and birthday.
 - **Notes Management**: Add, edit, delete, and view notes with fields like title, content, and tags.
+- **Birthday Wishes Generator**: Automatically generate birthday wishes for contacts stored in the application, enabling users to send personalized greetings.
 - **Email Utility**: Send emails directly from the application.
 - **Data Validation**: Ensure valid input for phone numbers, emails, and dates using decorators.
 - **Faker Integration**: Generate fake data for testing and demonstration purposes.